sweattep/modern_quotes/README.md

 >men and women who are otherwise kind and law-abiding will indulge in the most revolting forms of cruelty

+>I'm just an actor who happens to rap in his spare time

 >So if a very tiny percentage of your users have a certain disability would you then remove an accessibility feature because it wasn't serving enough disabled users?

+>If James Dean was a rapper, he would be me

+>He represents euthanasia, to die slowly, to die painlessly, you know what i mean